hauldhut/ML4GWAS/README.md

 - `Ycont.txt`: Output data including phenotypes for time to flowering and grain weight.
 - `indep_1000_10_0.3.prune-43k.in`: Input data for the advanced regressor after filtering based on biological characteristics.

-These files can be downloaded at https://drive.google.com/drive/folders/1ezaS4i50LA9GqB15uIO4_50wwNq-CKrn?usp=sharing
+These files can be downloaded at Prepared_data: [Prepared_data](https://drive.google.com/drive/folders/1IZvDN6Wy_S8X2wP3CgPFmw4lkHA8cJaF?usp=sharing)

 ---